ossd-s23/project-evaluation/Eclipse_evaluation.md

 __What is the purpose of the project:__ The Eclipse Foundation provides our global community of individuals and organizations with a mature, scalable, and business-friendly environment for open source software collaboration and innovation.

 __How easy was it to find information about contributing on the website?__ It is fairly easy to find the contributing page and it is fairly easy to join as a member, however, in order to contribute you must be in an organization/working group.
 But individual users can also contribute by reporting bugs and suggesting enhancements.
+Individual members can also see conversations about existing bugs and help with patches

 __Contributing instructions:__ [Here]([insert link here](https://www.eclipse.org/contribute/))